tensorflow/community/rfcs/20190425-keras-premade-models.md

     """tf.keras.layers.SparseFeatures

     Args:
       feature_columns: An iterable containing all the feature columns used by the model.
         All items in the set should be instances of classes derived from `FeatureColumn`.
       sparse_combiner: A string spcifying how to reduce if a categorical column is multivalent. "mean", "sqrtn", and "sum" are supported.
       name: Name of the layer
     """
     pass

   def call(self, features):
+    """
+    Args:
+      features: Mapping from keys to tensors. `FeatureColumn`s look up via these keys.
+For example `numeric_column('price')` will look at 'price' key in this dict.
+Values can be a `SparseTensor` or a `Tensor` depends on corresponding `FeatureColumn`.
+    """
     pass

 def get_config(self): serialize the configuration of feature columns.